gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 ```
 add example here

-You can find the commands for the entire text processing pipeline in the README of the text processing.
+You can find the commands for the entire text processing pipeline in the text_processing README.

-### multimodal_learning_weakly_supervised (MATLAB + mosek):
+### multimodal_weakly_supervised_learning (MATLAB + mosek):

 This code implements the weakly supervised learning algorithm as described in the paper [1] and runs the related experiments.
-Some files are obtained from Dr. Bojanowski https://github.com/piotr-bojanowski/actor-action.

 1. Download and setup MOSEK for MATLAB https://docs.mosek.com/8.1/toolbox/install-interface.html (Our code is tested with MOSEK 8.1)
 2. Modify the paths in learn_faces.m, learn_actions.m similarly to the previous components of the system.